 Responsible for delivering food banks, zero hours contracts, poverty, misery, deprivation, a weakened workforce, social division and the dismantling of the fabric of a decent society, it is an ideology based on social inequality – helping maintain the status quo of a bygone age.

 Reminiscent of pre-ww2 UK society, the road to the right is totally at odds with the values, senses and morality of the 21st century society.
 The many, still living lives beset with struggle, poverty and deprivation; their standard of living and quality of life, still falling well-short of that of the few.

 The road to the LEFT is the road to unity.
 At its heart, the ‘us ethos’.
-Leading to a united society based on caring, sharing, goodwill. co-operation, trust and a true spirit of ‘togetherness’, as in – I think of it as ‘SOCIETYISM’.
+Leading to a united society based on caring, sharing, goodwill. co-operation, trust and a true spirit of ‘togetherness’ – as in, ‘SOCIETYISM’.
 No such word?
 There is now.

 ‘ALL OTHER ROADS’, being a distraction – serving only to blur the picture.